Some Fundamental Theorems in Mathematics: Top choice

-Let us try to justify this shortlist.
-It should go without saying that similar arguments could be found for any other choice except maybe for the five classical fundamental theorems: Arithmetic, Geometry (which is undisputed Pythagoras), Calculus and Algebra, where one can hardly must argue much: except for Pythagoras, their given name already suggests that they are considered fundamental.
+Let me try to justify this shortlist.
+It should go without saying that similar arguments could be stated for any other choice, except maybe for the five classical fundamental theorems: Arithmetic, Geometry (which is undisputed Pythagoras), Calculus and Algebra, where one can hardly argue much: except for the Pythagorean theorm, their given name already suggests that they are considered fundamental.
+Here is some reflection:

 \begin{itemize} \item {\bf Analysis}.
 Why chose the spectral theorem and not say the more general {\bf Jordan normal form theorem}?
 This is not an easy call but the {\bf Jordan normal form theorem} is less simple to state and furthermore, that it does not stress the importance of {\bf normality} giving the possibility for a {\bf functional calculus}.
 Also, the spectral theorem holds in infinite dimensions for operators on Hilbert spaces.
 If one looks at mathematical physics for example, then it is the {\bf functional calculus of operators} which is really made use of; the Jordan normal form theorem appears rarely in comparison.
 In infinite dimensions, a Jordan normal form theorem would be much more difficult as the operator $Au(n) = u(n+1)$ on $l^2(\mathbb{Z})$ is both unitary as well as a ``Jordan form matrix".
 The spectral theorem however sails through smoothly to infinite dimensions and even applies with adaptations to {\bf unbounded self-adjoint operators} which are important in physics.
 And as it is a core part of {\bf analysis}, it is also fine to see the theorem as part of analysis.
 The main reason of course is that the fundamental theorem of algebra is already occupied by a theorem.
 One could object that ``analysis" is already represented by the fundamental theorem of calculus but calculus is so important that it can represent its own field.
 The idea of the fundamental theorem of calculus goes beyond calculus.
 It is essentially a {\bf cancellation property}, a {\bf telescopic sum} or {\bf Pauli principle} ($d^2=0$ for exterior derivatives) which makes the principle work.
 Calculus is the idea of an exterior derivative, the idea of cohomology, a link between algebra and geometry.
 One can see calculus also as a theory of ``time".
 In some sense, the fundamental theorem of calculus also represents the field of {\bf differential equations} and this is what ``time is all about".